phpscott/open-source/FilmhubIngestor/README.md

 - `-c filename`: This is the name of the **configuration** JSON file without the extension: `-c default`
 - `-a action`: This is the **action** that should be performed when running the script:  `-a objects`

-The following actions are available are must be run in order:
+The following actions are available and must be run in order:

 1. "clean": This will clean all directories that are cleaned on a full run.
 2. "reddir": This will read the directory flat file that represents an S3 Bucket, and build paths/skuids.